AndriBaal/shura/README.md

 - Logging on all Platforms with [env_logger](https://github.com/rust-cli/env_logger) and a modified verison of [wasm_logger](https://gitlab.com/limira-rs/wasm-logger) (feature flag 'log')

-## Future features (TODO):

-- Serialization of Groups

-- Expand SpriteSheet

-- Built in AABB for simple collision detection (apart from physics)

-- Refactor of rounded Models

-- Tutorials and in depth documentation

-- More Examples

 ## Cross-platform

 shura is currently only tested on Windows 10 / 11, Linux, Android and on the web with WASM. macOS and iOS are currently untested, but are likely to work.